richpeck/exception_handler/README.md

       FAILSAFE_RESPONSE
     end

-In other words, what a user *sees* (in the browser) has very little to do with the error Rails experienced.
+In other words, what a user *sees* (in the browser) has very little to do with the error Ruby/Rails experienced.

-`ExceptionHandler` doesn't change this behaviour - it simply *adds* our own controller/view to provide the HTML...
+`ExceptionHandler` doesn't change this behaviour - it simply *adds* our own [controller](app/controllers/exception_handler/exceptions_controller.rb)/[view](app/views/exception_handler/exceptions/show.html.erb) to provide the necessary HTML...

 ---